owlboy/greatpug-public/README.md

 ### Change Log
 #### 02/21/19 (106.01 mb)
 * Fixed stage mic not respawning
-* Fixed misaignled collider near the lamp in The Roost
+* Fixed misaligned collider near the lamp in The Roost
-* Rebaked lighting in main hallway
+* Rebaked lighting in the main hallway
 * Updated Patron flyers

 #### 02/15/19 (105.61 mb)